javier-lopez/tundle-plugins/tmux-resurrect/README.md

 ## Known bugs

-* On tmux 1.6 tmux-resurrect only recover a single session due to switch-client limitated scope
+* On tmux 1.6 - 1.8 tmux-resurrect only recover a single session due to switch-client limitated scope
-* Saving on tmux 1.9 and recovering on tmux 1.6 could break "advanced" layout themes
+* Saving on tmux 1.8 or superior and recovering on tmux 1.7 or inferior could break "advanced" layout themes

 Bugfixes welcome =)